-I feel like I'm in mid-season - Evans
+Evans welcomes hectic NI schedule after injury woe

 Northern Ireland's Jonny Evans says he feels as if he is in the middle of his season after an injury-interrupted campaign for Leicester City.

-The defender, 35, and his team-mates are preparing to face Cyprus in Larnaca on Sunday in their second Nations League match after a disappointing 1-0 loss to Greece in their opener.
+The defender and his side face Cyprus in their second Nations League match on Sunday after a 1-0 loss to Greece.

-Manager Ian Baraclough has been critical of his side's busy schedule during this quadruple-header - four matches in 10 days - but Evans said he is looking forward to the games.
+Northern Ireland manager Ian Baraclough has been critical of a busy schedule of four matches in 10 days.

-"I am probably in a different position to a few of the boys," the former Manchester United centre-half said.
+But Evans, 34, welcomed them as he said: "I am probably in a different position to a few of the boys.

-"I had a long injury over the Christmas period and for me it kind of feels like I am hitting the middle of my own season.
+"I had a long injury over the Christmas period and, for me, it kind of feels like I am hitting the middle of my own season.

 "My break will probably come in November time when the Premier League breaks up for the World Cup.
 That will be like my end of the season, that's the way I'm trying to look at it.
 I still feel like I am getting back to peak fitness.

-"I probably played four games like these in a similar timeframe towards the end of the season with the European games that I had with Leicester, so I feel like I am in a good place to play these games and that I will be better for it afterwards."
+"I probably played four games like these in a similar time frame towards the end of the season with the European games that I had with Leicester, so I feel like I am in a good place to play these games and that I will be better for it afterwards."

 Senior players must 'put an arm around' youngsters